How to Create a Fraud Prevention Plan for Your Business

 The risk of fraud can be significantly reduced using the aforementioned controls, tools, and measures.
 The ACFE study found that companies employing anti-fraud measures uncovered scams faster and suffered smaller losses.
 However, fraud prevention has its limits.

 Employees need to feel trusted and appreciated.
 Overbearing fraud control measures may alienate them and make them feel as if they are under constant surveillance.
 Additionally, customers don’t like it when they need to jump through hoops to access your products and services.
-For example, having to complete too many steps to confirm their identity or verify their payments could drive them away.
+For example, completing too many steps to confirm their identity or verify their payments could drive them away.

 This is yet another reason why insurance is such a good tool for managing fraud-related losses because it can transfer the risk of fraud to the insurer in exchange for a fixed monthly premium.